One of the many creatures you are sure to encounter on St. Simons Island is the Great Blue Heron.

 Often, these magnificent birds can be seen on the banks of lagoons either fishing or warming themselves in the sun.
 The Great Blue Heron is a master fisherman and uses its long, colored toes to entice fish.
 When prey ventures too close, the heron uses its razor-sharp beak to strike with deadly accuracy and rarely misses its quarry.
-While you are bound to see a variety of other birds out on the water, the Great Blue Heron is a special treat.
+While you may see a variety of birds out on the water, the Great Blue Heron is a special treat.

-The Great Blue Heron is one of the largest birds in the heron species, with a range encompassing all of North America and some of Central and South America.
+The Great Blue Heron is one of the largest birds in the heron species.
+Its range encompasses all of North America and some of Central and South America.
 They mate and nest from December through March, so this time of year is the perfect opportunity to see one.